Only this pageAll pages

 Usage with Vapi

-This article outlines how to integrate the cloud-based Make MCP server with Vapi.
+This article outlines how to connect Make MCP server with Vapi.

 Prerequisites